axelvaindal/meteor-event/README.md

   	{
 		// here we check if the user can do the process...

-		// if so, we can create our event instance const AddEmailEvent = new Event(
+		// if so, we can process the method, create our event instance and fire it let event = new UserAddEmailEvent("user.addEmail", email);
-		{
-			name: "user.addEmail",
-			do()
-			{
-				console.log("I can do whatever treatment is needed.");
-				// Here you can call an Email API to send a specific email for example },
-			params:
-			{
-				userId: this.userId,
-				newEmail: email,
-			}
-		});

-		// Here I add the email and then I fire the event AddEmailEvent.fire();
+		event.fire();
   	}
 });
 ```